 It’s best to avoid combining too many strong flavors as they will battle for domination in your finished drink.
 Fruit and vegetables that have dense flesh like mango, banana and avocado should also be balanced with juicier ones like melon, cucumber and oranges.

 As always, we encourage you to experiment in your kitchen making a great tasting smoothie.
-Once you have one that you are proud of, we encourage you to share your smoothie recipe with everyone on SmoothieNinja.com by clicking here.
+Once you have one that you are proud of, we encourage you to share your smoothie recipe with everyone on SmoothieNinja.com by submitting your recipe to us using our contact form.